haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 Download the *merged_1.pdb* file, we will use it as input for refinement in HADDOCK
 </a>

+A pre-processed PDB file is already available on disk: `PolIII-core-C82-C34-wHTH3-chimera-fitted-merged.pdb`.

 <hr>
 ### Refining the interface of the cryo-EM fitted models with HADDOCK